cvilas/guidance/people/leaders_code.md

 - Mentor and train my replacement, so I can move on/continue to learn/create further impact.
 - Pay well.
 Pay grade directly sets behavioural and performance expectations.
 - Reward and support hyper-performers in every possible way, not just in renumeration.
 Eg: higher autonomy, authority, responsibility
-- Avoid becoming a middle-manager, and save my best performers from similar fate.
-A team of high-agency individuals do not need them.
-Instead, find bandwidth to contribute, expand and sharpen technical skills.

 > I shall encourage my team to call me out if I am perceived to be breaking the code above